-- A. This Commission desires to remove Article 434 and Article 822 of the Washoe County Development Code (Chapter 110) in order that both Articles are no longer part of the Washoe County Development Code (Chapter 110); and - B. The Washoe County Planning Commission initiated the proposed amendments to Washoe County Code Chapter 110, Development Code, by Resolution Number 20-23 on October 6, 2020; and - C. The amendments and this ordinance were drafted in concert with the District Attorney, and the Planning Commission held a duly noticed public hearing for WDCA20-0003 on October 6, 2020, and adopted Resolution Number 20-23 recommending adoption of this ordinance; and - D. Following a first reading and publication as required by NRS 244.100 (1), and after a duly noticed public hearing, this Commission desires to adopt this Ordinance; and - E. This Commission has determined that this ordinance is being adopted pursuant to requirements set forth in Chapter 278 of NRS, therefore it is not a "rule" as defined in NRS 237.060 requiring a business impact statement.
+A. This Commission desires to remove Article 434 and Article 822 of the Washoe County Development Code (Chapter 110) in order to remove any requirements for cooperative planning area within Washoe County, which no longer exist at this time and,

+- B. The Washoe County Planning Commission initiated the proposed amendments to Washoe County Code Chapter 110, Development Code, by Resolution Number XX-XX on October 6, 2020; and, - C. The amendments and this ordinance were drafted in concert with the District Attorney, and the Planning Commission held a duly noticed public hearing for WDCA20-0003 on October 6, 2020, and adopted Resolution Number 20-XX recommending adoption of this ordinance; and, - D. Following a first reading and publication as required by NRS 244.100 (1), and after a duly noticed public hearing, this Commission desires to adopt this Ordinance; and, - E. This Commission has determined that this ordinance is being adopted pursuant to requirements set forth in Chapter 278 of NRS, therefore it is not a "rule" as defined in NRS 237.060 requiring a business impact statement.